sap-tutorials/Tutorials/tutorials/iot-ds-2-create-flp/iot-ds-2-create-flp.md

     ![Find Portal Url 1](/images/shared/find_portal_url_2.png)

-  5. Append `/cp.portal/site` at the end of the Application Route to create the URL of the Fiori Launchpad Site.
+  5. Append `/cp.portal/site` at the end of the application route to create the URL of the SAP Fiori launchpad site.

     For example:

-      Application Route:
+      Application route:
       mytenant-space1-approuter1.cfapps.eu10.hana.ondemand.com

-      The Fiori Launchpad Site URL will be `https://mytenant-space1-approuter1.cfapps.eu10.hana.ondemand.com/cp.portal/site`
+      The SAP Fiori launchpad site URL will be `https://mytenant-space1-approuter1.cfapps.eu10.hana.ondemand.com/cp.portal/site`

-  6. Launch Fiori Launchpad Site in a browser.
-You should see a Fiori notification alert.
+  6. Launch SAP Fiori launchpad site in a browser.
+You should see a SAP Fiori notification alert.

     ![Find Portal Url 1](/images/shared/test_notif_1.png)

-  7. Click on the alert icon and the Fiori Notification Panel will be opened.
+  7. Click on the alert icon and the SAP Fiori Notification Panel will be opened.

     ![Find Portal Url 2](/images/shared/test_notif_2.png)